 • To provide an easy access to the case studies that we develop using Why3 and its front-ends, we have published a gallery of verified programs on our web page http://toccata.lri.fr/gallery/.
-Part of these examples are the solutions to the competitions VerifyThis 2011 [63], VerifyThis 2012 [3], and the competition VScomp 2011 [90].
+Part of these examples are the solutions to the competitions VerifyThis 2011 [70], VerifyThis 2012 [2], and the competition VScomp 2011 [100].

-&lt;sup>0Arthur Charguéraud is involved 40% of his time in the ERC DeepSea project, which is hosted at Inria Paris Rocquencourt (team Gallium).
+0Arthur Charguéraud is involved 40% of his time in the ERC DeepSea project, which is hosted at Inria Paris Rocquencourt (team Gallium).

-- Other case studies that led to publications are the design of a library of data-structures based on AVLs [66], and the verification a two-lines C program (solving the N-queens puzzle) using Why3 [86]. - A. Charguéraud, with F. Pottier (Inria Paris), extended their formalization of the correctness and asymptotic complexity of the classic Union Find data structure, which features the bound expressed in terms of the inverse Ackermann function [39].
-The proof, conducted using CFML extended with time credits, was refined using a slightly more complex potential function, allowing to derive a simpler and richer interface for the data structure.
-A journal article is in preparation.
+- Other case studies that led to publications are the design of a library of data-structures based on • AVLs [75], and the verification a two-lines C program (solving the N-queens puzzle) using Why3 [96]. - A. Charguéraud, with F. Pottier (Inria Paris), extended their formalization of the correctness and • asympotic complexity of the classic Union Find data structure, which features the bound expressed in terms of the inverse Ackermann function [42].
+The proof, conducted using CFML extended with time credits, was refined using a slightly more complex potential function, allowing to derive a simpler and richer interface for the data structure [73].